artcom/artcom.github.io/_posts/2017-08-15-interns-on-the-VR-run.md

 ---
 layout: post
-title: 'Congrats to Our Interns on the VR Run!'
+title: Congrats to Our Interns on the VR Run!
 author: <a href="https://github.com/crux/">Dirk Lüsebrink</a>
 excerpt_separator: <!--end-of-excerpt-->
 ---